 Another notable thing is that Meredith is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Meredith’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Being a small town, Meredith does not have a public transit system used by locals to get to and from work.
+Meredith is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Meredith home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Meredith residents report their race to be White, followed by Asian.
+The greatest number of Meredith residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Meredith include French , Irish, German, and Italian.

 The most common language spoken in Meredith is English.
 Other important languages spoken here include Spanish and French.